 - Helps to neutralise residual acidity in the male urethra (secretions are alkaline).

 It is apparent that normally these secretions are devoid of any spermatozoa, as ejaculation occurs further down at the prostatic urethra level.
 However, occasionally these secretions (also known as pre-ejaculate) may carry spermatozoa that remain in the urethra after a previous ejaculation (keep in mind that spermatozoa in body temperature survive for more than 48 hours!).

 This may be obviated by urination and thus washing out the urethra.
-However, although rare, it may represent a cause of unintended pregnancy during unprotected second intercourse
+However, although rare, it may represent a cause of unintended pregnancy during unprotected sexual intercourse

 The arterial supply of the bulbourethral glands is derived from the arteries to the bulb of the penis.